Skip to content

 Photo courtesy of John C. Pope.

 Dog Company was the heavy weapons outfit of First Battalion, 24th Marines.
+Its counterparts were How Company (Second Battalion) and Mike Company (Third Battalion).

-Disbanding Dog Company
+Disbanding the Weapons Company

 In March of 1944, the Marine Corps reorganized from the “E Series” Table of Organization & Equipment (TO&E) to the “F Series.”
 Part of this shake-up eliminated the weapons companies from its infantry battalions.
 Dog, How, and Mike Companies disbanded, and the Marines were reassigned among the rifle companies.